 Your phone rings.
 It’s your partner telling you they have to work late, again.
 You hang up completely frustrated about their demanding job and impossibly hectic schedule.
 Over the past six months, you’ve felt more and more disconnected.
 Disappointed with your situation at home, you started spending more time with friends from work.

 In today’s modern age, technology is integral to our daily lives and text is a preferred mode of communication.
-With the ease of interacting on-line comes an increased risk of people engaging in emotional or technological affairs.
-A recent trend known as “chexting” refers to cheating via text message.
-People who engage in chexting often find themselves seduced into the “50 shades of grey” continuum.
-It might start innocently, but can easily shift into flirtatious or saucy content aka “sexting”, which is unbearably close to a full-blown sexual affair.
+With the ease of interacting online comes an increased risk of people engaging in emotional or technological affairs.
+A recent trend is known as “chexting” refers to cheating via text message.
+People who engage in chexting often find themselves seduced into the “ ” continuum.
+It might start innocently but can easily shift into flirtatious or saucy content aka “sexting”, which is unbearably close to a full-blown sexual affair.

 Because texts are documented, both parties can re-read the thread, reliving the arousal and revisiting the thrill.
 Regardless of where you fall on the continuum, chexting is dangerous even if you aren’t caught.
 When you share intimate feelings with someone else, you’re turning away from your partner and shutting them out.
 This perpetuates the underlying disconnect and prevents conflict from being resolved, which can make your text partner look even more attractive.
 Rather than pouring energy into false fantasies or discussing your relationship problems with someone else, you’d be better off focusing on what needs to be different in your relationship.